tdauth/dmdf/README.md

 It saves the current map as savegame and loads the savegame if the player changes back to the map.
 The characters are always stored and restored.

+It is automatically detected if the current game is a singleplayer campaign with the help of the method `Game.isCampaign()`.
+The method checks for the custom object `'h600'` with the name `"IsCampaign"`.
+It has to be created in the custom object data of the campaign and must not exist in the single player maps.

 ## Creating a new Map <a name="creating_a_new_map"></a>

 To create a new map for the modification, several things have to applied for the map to make it work with the modification.